Jan H. Dalhuisen

 Email Address: firstname.lastname@example.org

-Jan H. Dalhuisen '67 is professor of law at King's College in London and has been a regular visiting professor at Boalt Hall, at the Tsinghua University in Beijing, and at the University of New South Wales in Sydney.
-He received degrees from the University of Amsterdam and Boalt Hall (LL.M., 1967), and is a member of the New York Bar, a corresponding member of the Royal Netherlands Academy of Arts and Sciences, and a fellow of the Chartered Institute of Arbitrators in London.
+Jan H. Dalhuisen '67 is professor of law at King's College in London, Miranda chair of Transnational Finance in Lisbon, and has been a regular visiting professor at UC Berkeley since 1998, and visited also at the Tsinghua University in Beijing, at the University of New South Wales in Sydney, and at the University of Hong Kong.
+He graduated from the University of Amsterdam, where he also received his PhD, and from UC Berkeley.
+He is a member of the New York Bar, a corresponding member of the Royal Netherlands Academy of Arts and Sciences, an ICSID arbitrator, and a fellow of the Chartered Institute of Arbitrators in London.

-Dalhuisen previously served as general counsel for Gulf Oil Eastern-Hemisphere in London, secretary general of the International Primary Market Association, which is the trade organization of the underwriting investment banks in the Euromarkets, and as board member and executive director of IBJ International, the investment bank of the Industrial Bank of Japan in London (now Mizuho).
-He now divides his time between teaching, academic research, his advisory practice, and international arbitrations.
+Dalhuisen served as head of the law department for Gulf Oil Eastern-Hemisphere in London, secretary general of the International Primary Market Association (IPMA, now ICMA), which is the trade organization of the underwriting investment banks in the Euromarkets, and as board member and executive director of IBJ International, the investment bank of the Industrial Bank of Japan in London (now Mizuho).
+He divides his time between teaching, academic research, his advisory practice, and international arbitration.